jrief/django-formset/docs/source/custom-components.rst

 Sometimes the widgets provided by **django-formset** are not sufficient for your needs.
-In this case you can create your own combination of a Web Component and a Django widget, and use them in your forms.
+In this case you can create your own combination of a Web Component and a Django widget, and use them in your forms just as you would use do with widgets provided by Django itself.

 A proven approach is to create a Web Component that mimics the behavior of an existing HTML input element, and then use it as a drop-in replacement for the corresponding Django widget.
 This way, you can leverage the existing form handling and validation logic of Django, while providing a custom user interface.

 We therefore create a Django widget that renders an HTML input field and optionally additional elements.
-Since we want that input element to behave like a Web Component, we can use the `is="my-component" <https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/is>`_ syntax for that purpose.
+Since we want that input element to behave like a Web Component, we typically use the `is="my-component" <https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/is>`_ syntax for that purpose.